 ‘This is an open investigation, and we need your help monitoring the campaigns, companies, governments, and other actors involved’Kevin Delaney, Quartz EIC

-Quartz wants people anywhere to take part.
-They have an online sign-up and offer a tool participants can use to automatically upload suspicious political ads they see on Facebook.
+- Public involvement is by an online sign-up and a tool to automatically upload suspicious political ads on Facebook.

 Four staffers will be in the investigations team, led by Quartz AI studio veteran John Keefe.
 The initiative was announced by Editor in chief Kevin Delaney in a post.